TechLadies/pre-bootcamp-workshop5-2020/exercise_3/README.md

 Bravo!
 You have now unlocked the database superpower in your developer journey! :tada:

-#### #2 Use Postman to check your routes
+#### #2 Use Postman

-It can be tiring to constantly check the browser for every route.
-It is also limiting because we cannot use this method efficiently to test for routes that create, update or delete data.
+It can be tiring to keep testing each route on the browser.
+It is also limiting because we cannot use this method efficiently to test requests other than `GET`

-Use Postman to create a collection of routes - so that we can easily check them.
+Use Postman to create a collection of all the routes you've created so far.

 #### #3 Add a route to create data

-Let's add a route to create a new dog.
+Now, let us add a route to create a new dog.

-Add the following route in your `src/routes/dogs.js` file.
+Add the following code in your `src/routes/dogs.js` file.

 ```node
 router.post('/', async (req, res) => {